 - 2–3 tsp raw honey

 - Optional: freshly ground black pepper; digestive bitters

 - Place ginger, turmeric, lemon zest and juice and water in a small saucepan.
 Bring to a simmer over medium/ medium-low heat.
 Simmer for about a minute, then turn off heat.
 Stir in raw honey and let mixture steep for another 5 minutes.

-- Strain into a glass container, stir in aloe vera juice and store in the refrigerator.
+- Strain into a glass container and store in the refrigerator.

 - Drink first thing in the morning to jumpstart digestion.
 I like to warm slightly in a small saucepan or by adding a little hot water.
 Enjoy!